atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![avg_rating_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/avg_rating_plot.png?raw=TRUE)

 The average for all the Bond films, based on the 4 metrics of choice is 71%, this translates to a 3.5/5 star rating.
 Is this a good score?
+To study this we might want to first take a step back and see how our individual ratings compare to the average rating on these sites.

-A 70% critic score on Rotten Tomatoes is all that's needed to get a 'Certified Fresh' seal for your movie.
-How about the other metrics?
-Thankfully the superstars over at [FiveThirtyEight](https://fivethirtyeight.com) ('538') did an [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) wherein they compared online movie ratings from various sites for 209 titles <sup> [1] </sup>.
+Thankfully for us, the superstars over at [FiveThirtyEight](https://fivethirtyeight.com) ('538') did an [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) wherein they compared online movie ratings from various sites for 209 titles <sup> [1] </sup>.

 I jumped on [GitHub](https://github.com/) and downloaded the [data](https://github.com/fivethirtyeight/data/tree/master/fandango) used in this article.
 We now study how the scores of the films analyzed by '538' compare with the scores of the Bond Franchise, to get a grasp on how Bond films stack up.
 Let's make a table of maxes, mins and means for the overlapping metrics (unfortunately their fourth metric was [Metacritic](http://www.metacritic.com/) instead of our choice LetterBoxd <sup>[2]</sup>).